prof-rossetti/daily-briefings-py/README.md

 MY_NAME="Jon Snow"
 ```

+> IMPORTANT: remember to save the ".env" file :-D

 ## Usage

 From within the virtual environment, ensure you can run each of the following files and see them produce their desired results of: printing today's weather forecast, and sending an example email, respectively.